agombolay/ribose-map/README.md

 Gombolay, AL, FO Vannberg, and F Storici.
 Ribose-Map: a bioinformatics toolkit to map ribonucleotides embedded in genomic DNA. *Nucleic Acids Research*, Volume 47, Issue 1, 10 Jan 2019, Page e5, https://doi.org/10.1093/nar/gky874.

 ## Output of each Module
-1. **Alignment**: BAM file of read alignments and log file with alignment statistics
+1. **Alignment**: BAM file of read alignments and log file of alignment statistics

 2. **Coordinate**: BED files of rNMP genomic coordinates and TAB files of rNMP counts at each coordinate